MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 ```

 > [!NOTE]
-> This method must be called before App Center start.
-If the method is not called before start every time, the SDK will automatically check for update.
+> This method must be called before the `AppCenter.start` method call.

 Then you can use the following API when you need to check for update: